 Teaming our volunteers with local doctors and nurses that know most about the region and culture, we accommodate free clinics to communities with little access or funds to obtain care.
-We offer these clinics on-the-go to reach the most remote areas, where some have never seen a doctor or dentist or received an immunization.
+We commonly offer these clinics on-the-go to reach the most remote areas, where some have never seen a doctor or dentist or received an immunization.
 We even make house visits and where possible offer support to patients that require better diagnosis, hospitalization or surgery outside of their village.
 We then document and analyze our diagnoses and treatments, returning to the same areas year after year to encourage preventative health and study progress.
 Where suitable, we donate dental and medical supplies to local clinics to help maintain good health and hygiene after our volunteers leave.

-Sustainable Development Programs
+Sustainable Public Health Programs

 After thorough investigation, we look to take on the root causes of ailments.
 Often, cultural norms, education, or economics lead to poor drinking water or unsanitary conditions that exacerbate many of the health and nutrition problems thriving in these communities.
 We, as visitors, are a part of the problem when we don't clean up after ourselves or set a bad example.
 At MMI, we promote responsible habits that will help rid these communities of problems such as parasites, microbial infections and tooth decay.
 In many communities, discouraging the spread of disease is as simple as locating latrines further from water sources and remembering to wash hands.
 Other times it may require creative solutions to reduce these problems effectively.
 With the goal of long-term sustainability, we will always ask locals to take a vested interest in their future health.
 We also look for solutions that use as few resources as possible to provide a green and cost-effective answer to community health problems.

-KNOWLEDGE & Awareness
+SHARED KNOWLEDGE & Awareness